10up/gutenberg-best-practices/training/03-styles.md

 1. Create an `image.js` file in `/includes/block-styles/`.
 Here's the [completed example](https://gitlab.10up.com/exercises/gutenberg-lessons/-/blob/trunk/themes/10up-theme/includes/block-styles/image.js).
 2. Use the `registerBlockStyle` function to select the `core/image` block, and add your custom style.
 3. Add the corresponding CSS to handle the display of your new slightly-rounded Image style.
 The editor adds the classname `is-style-slightly-rounded` for you to use.
+The classname added starts with `is-style-` and ends with whatever you entered for the `name` key (in this case: `slightly-rounded`).

 When we've done that, we can now use our new style and see it outputting as the design intended: